21A.59.050: STANDARDS FOR DESIGN REVIEW:

 Parking lots and structures shall be setback a minimum of twenty-five feet (25') from required midblock pedestrian access locations or as required in the underlying zoning district if the underlying zoning requires a larger setback.

-I. Waste and recycling containers, mechanical equipment, storage areas, and loading docks shall be fully screened from public view and, for buildings with only one street-facing frontage, are prohibited from being located along street-facing facades.
+I. Waste and recycling containers, mechanical equipment, storage areas, and loading facilities shall be fully screened from public view and, for buildings with only one street-facing frontage, are prohibited from being located along street-facing facades.
 They shall incorporate building materials and detailing compatible with the building being served and shall be co-located with driveways unless prohibited by the presence of a street tree, public infrastructure, or public facility within the right of way.
 Service uses may be located within the structure.
 (See Subsection 21A.37.050.K of this title.)

 J. Signage shall emphasize the pedestrian/mass transit orientation.